 If you need assistance to register please email email@example.com.

 Before the expiry of your current use licence, you will be sent an email inviting you to register with the licensing portal to renew your licence.Once registered on the licensing portal, your licence details will be matched to your account and then you will be able to renew your use licence.

 If you do not see your use licence, do not apply for a new use licence.
 If you do you will be charged an unnecessary application fee.
 Please email firstname.lastname@example.org for assistance.

 Launched in October 2019

-In July 2019, the department is launching a new licensing database to manage licensing and registration functions.
-Starting with use licence holders, approved testers and approved assessors, the new system will require applicants to register with our new self-service portal.
+In October 2019, the department launched a new licensing database to manage licensing and registration functions.
+Starting with use licence holders, approved testers and approved assessors, the new system requires applicants to register with the new self-service portal.

-Existing use licence holders, approved testers and approved assessors will also need to register.
-We will send these licence holders an email in July with the link to the new licensing portal to register.
+Existing use licence holders, approved testers and approved assessors also need to register.
+Over the coming months we will send licence holders an email with the link to the new licensing portal to register.